Image support matrix

 Notes:

-- The Core images do not include any Kubernetes engine and can be used as a base for customizations.
+- Core images do not include a Kubernetes engine and are suitable as a base for customization.

 Building core and standard generic images